splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 ***************************************************************************

 .. meta::
-      :description: Use automatic discovery and configuration with the Splunk Distribution of OpenTelemetry Collector to detect metric sources and collect metrics automatically.
+      :description: Use automatic discovery and configuration with the Splunk Distribution of OpenTelemetry Collector to collect metrics and traces automatically and easily get started with Splunk Application Performance Monitoring and Splunk Infrastructure Monitoring.

 .. toctree::
    :hidden: